MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/financial-models.md

 Initial investment is the capital expense and operating expense required to complete a transformation.
 The classification of costs can vary depending on accounting models and CFO preference.
 But this category would include items like professional services to transform, software licenses used only during the transformation, the cost of cloud services during the transformation, and potentially the cost of salaried employees during the transformation.

-Add these costs together to create an estimate of the initial investment.
+Add these costs to create an estimate of the initial investment.

 ## Calculating the gain from investment